 Its sole purpose is to educate people interested or involved in accessibility related to the Americans with Disabilities Act Title I, II, or III, and Sections 504 and 508 of the U.S. Rehabilitation Act.
 It also covers numerous international topics from all over the world.

 Past issues of Microassist's Accessibility in the News are archived and searchable on this website.
-If you would like to subscribe to Microassist's Accessibility in the News, please fill out the Subscribe to Accessibility in the News form on this page.
+To receive the newsletter each Friday, please complete our Subscribe to Accessibility in the News form on this page.

 While at the 2018 CSUN Assistive Technology Conference in San Diego, Content and Marketing Specialist Vivian Cullipher set out to interview folks on their involvement in CSUN.
 She also wanted to learn more about their passion for digital accessibility and share their insights and motivations with you.
 In this :15 interview, Vivian talks with Amy Bernal, Vice President of Customer Experience for Aira.
 Aira uses augmented reality to connect people who[…]READ MORE about CSUN 2018 Accessibility Interview: Amy Bernal, Aira.io VP of Customer Experience